Grand Valley Spring Fishing Tournament

 Spring Nesting Season

-Many of the birds,ducks and geese have constructed nests and have laid their eggs.
+Many of the birds,ducks and geese will construct nests and will lay their eggs in the spring.
 Should you encounter any of the above nesting activities please enjoy them from a distance and do not disturb them.
-Due to the nesting season the Lake Trail has been closed until further notice.

 The Grand Valley Preserve, a former gravel excavation site, was acquired by the Village of Indian Hill in 2002.
 Located in Camp Dennison, the 379 acre site has been the focus of a reclamation project to restore wildlife and the Preserve's natural beauty.
 Due to the restoration, a few miles of beautiful walking trails have been created, and the previous separate lakes have been combined to form one large lake, great for canoeing and fishing.
 Bring your binoculars and camera, there are many species of birds, waterfowl, and wildlife for you to observe.
 Come and enjoy the beauty of nature, and the serenity that Grand Valley has to offer.
 As the restoration continues, the results will be presented on this website.